Forests in Canada

 Indigenous Communities

 Indigenous peoples are an integral part of the communities where we operate.
 The needs and perspectives of Indigenous communities are relevant to many of our management and business decisions, including the use of public land and resources.
-We will continue to work with local Indigenous communities to promote, increase and support their participation in the forest sector.
+We will continue to work with local Indigenous communities to support and grow their participation in the forest sector.
 Building and maintaining relationships is key to achieving these outcomes.

 Our commitment